cpwr-devops/DevOps-Examples-Doc/docs/pipelines/basic_example_pipeline.md

 ### Global Variables

-The first part initializes globally used variables that are specific to the environment the pipeline executes in:
+The first part initializes global variables that are specific to the environment the pipeline executes in:

 Name | Description
 ---- | -----------